tableau/analytics-extensions-api/docs/ae_api_ref.md

 ### Authentication

-When authentication is enabled for v1 API `/info` call, the response contains authentication feature parameters, e.g.:
+When authentication is enabled for v1 API `/info` call, the response contains the authentication feature parameter, e.g.:

   ```json
   {